Our Vision, Our Mission

 ‘Affordable Legal Help with a Team You Can Trust’

-Some individuals are under the mistaken apprehension that common law marriage exists – it does not.
-If you live in a relationship with someone else, then you are either married, civil partners or cohabiting.
+Some individuals are under the preconceived notion that common law marriage exists – it does not.
+You are either married, civil partners or cohabiting.

 Common Law marriage is a creature of fiction – it does not exist in the real world.